- Should you get a guitar with 22 or 24 frets?

 - This means the neck pickup is fitted further away from the guitar bridge

-- It gives them a ‘fatter’, more rounded tone
+- As a result, 22 fret guitars typically produce a ‘fatter’, more rounded tone

-- The neck pickup on 24 frets guitars will generally sound more balanced and defined
+- In contrast, the neck pickup on 24 frets guitars will generally sound crisper and more defined, losing some warmth

 - Vintage-inspired electric guitars are also made with 21 frets, while some modern guitars might have 27